JetStreamPilot/redhat-3tier-architecture/README.md

 - Four storage account: 3 for storing VM's of each tier, 1 for storing diagnostics data.
 -	One Virtual Network with four subnets
+- 4 Network Security Group, one for each subnet
--	External Load Balancer to load balance all the Web VMs and to facilitate access to them.
+-	External Load Balancer to load balance Web Traffic(HTTP & HTTPS) to web servers
-- Internal Load Balancer to load balance all the App VMs.
+- Internal Load Balancer to load balance traffic for app VM's
 -	2 Public IP’s, one for external Load balancer and other for Jump VM.
 -	3 Virtual Machine Availability sets for Web Tier, Application Tier and Database tier.
 -	One Jump VM to faclitate ssh access to all other VMs
--	Multiple Red Hat Enterprise Linux VMs as per parameter value given for each tier
+-	Multiple Red Hat Enterprise Linux VMs as per parameter value given during deployment for each tier

 ![Deployment Solution Architecture](https://github.com/SpektraSystems/redhat-3tier-architecture/blob/master/images/architecture.png?raw=true)